What to do if your homeowners insurance is canceled

 If the insurer canceled your coverage because of an unacceptable risk on your property, repairing the issue could result in your policy being reinstated.
 If your insurer still refuses to insure you, you can dispute the cancellation and request remediation or file a complaint with the state department that oversees the local insurance industry.

-Reasons home insurance companies drop you
+Reasons home insurance companies can drop you

-An insurance company can cancel your home insurance policy (or non-renew it) only for specific reasons spelled out in state law.
-Those reasons are also listed in your policy.
-The most common reason for homeowners insurance to be canceled is that something about your property has become too risky, or the company has discovered a risk it wasn't aware of when the policy was issued.
-They include:
+The most common of homeowners insurance cancellation reasons is that something about your property has become too risky, or the company has discovered a risk it wasn't aware of when the policy was issued.
+Home insurance canceled for underwriting reasons would fall under this category.

 • A problem was found during an inspection.
 An insurer may cancel an existing policy on renewal if the insurance company's underwriter inspects the property and finds an unacceptable risk.